 If you are interested in women’s football, specifically, The FBA’s faculty is unbeatable in this regard.
 Mayi Cruz Blanco, who boasts an impressive resume in sport business, specifically football business, and is known for her advocacy for Equality for All, teaches Women’s Football Development and Leadership at The FBA.
 She says, “I believe that creating opportunities for girls and women in football will have a direct impact in bringing our sport to the next level.
 Football boosts recognition for girls and women and their potential for bringing positive change and impact to society and the wider world.”

-And Jane Purdon, who was appointed as the first CEO of Women in Football (WiF) last fall, the right leaders will be needed to spur this change.
+And according to Jane Purdon, who was appointed as the first CEO of Women in Football (WiF) last fall, the right leaders will be needed to spur this change.
 She asserts, “We have all seen from the recent World Cup that Women in Football has taken a step change in terms of interest, popularity and reach.
 The game is rapidly expanding and professionalizing, and as it does so it will need skilled professionals to drive its future growth.”

 She adds, “It’s important that the entire football industry – men’s professional football as well as women’s – is open to all and I would encourage all students, whatever their gender, to look at career opportunities in both additions of the game.”